ChairBearLearning/javascript-demo-projects/fccRandomBackgroundCChanger/readme.md

 Example Code
 SyntaxError: unknown: Unexpected token, expected "," (5:2) Syntax errors are thrown when the JavaScript engine encounters something it can't interpret.
 In this case, it looks like CamperBot has syntax errors in the darkColorsArr array.

+Step 2
+Now, CamperBot is trying to create a function that will return a random index from the darkColorsArr.
+But they have run into the following error message:

+Example Code
+Uncaught ReferenceError: math is not defined
+A ReferenceError is thrown when a non-existent variable is referenced.
+In this case, it looks like CamperBot is trying to use math but JavaScript doesn't have a math object.

+Fix CamperBot's error in the math.random() line and open up the console again.